-For more coverage on the Game Awards 2018, including who takes home the title of ‘Game of the Year’, follow us on Twitter and Facebook, and keep it locked in at Bonus Accessory.
+For more coverage on Game of the Year heading in the Game Awards 2018, be sure to follow us on Twitter and Facebook, and keep it locked in on Bonus Accessory.